Subject (Course): Business in California - Los Angeles (USA). Syllabus:

 - Doing Business with Los Angeles County.

-Sample of the subject - Doing Business in California:
+Sample of the subject - Foreign Trade and Doing Business in California:

 Subject Description (Doing Business in California):